Designed for Possibility

 - We use green cleaning products.
 All our detergents, soaps, and sponges are biodegradable and phosphate-free, containing only plant-based ingredients.

 Conservation International – We’ve partnered with CI on their mangrove restoration project, run entirely by women, on Chira Island.
 This community, which lies just off the Pacific Coast of Costa Rica in the Gulf of Nicoya, relies on mangrove forests for fishing.
 These incredible trees are leading carbon captors.
-With each sale of our Italian silk scarves, we plant a mangrove on Chira Island.
+With each sale of our Core Collection of Italian silk scarves, we plant a mangrove on Chira Island.
 To read more about mangroves and this partnership with CI, continue to our mangrove blog post and Conservation International’s website.

 Ventana Wildlife Society